 It is caused when the blood sugar level is too high and the signs of this type of diabetes are prone to infection (skin and urinary infection), illness and heart attack.

-Other signs of diabetic emergencies may be confused/unusual behaviour, very low/high blood pressure.
+Other signs of diabetic emergencies may be confused/unusual behavior, very low/high blood pressure.

-Recognizing diabetic emergency is the first step and the second step is to respond to it.
+Recognizing diabetic emergencies is the first step and the second step is to respond to it.
 It is important to respond calmly and swiftly.

 - Avoid treating the emergency situation on your own, and call an ambulance and shift the patient to a hospital.

-- Call the concerned doctor in emergency and keep their numbers handy.
+- Call the concerned doctor in an emergency and keep their numbers handy.

 - A patient as well as his/her family members should know how to use the medical equipment used to monitor blood sugar levels and in case of an eventuality they should also know how to administer insulin shots to the patient.